jonghall/vsistats/readme.md

 _Cloudant Database and periodic data collection process is only requried if expanded Datacenter and Image statistics are required._

 ### Configuration (config.ini)
-*API section should include the IBM Cloud Classic (aka SoftLayer) userid and apikey.
-This user must have at least the following Classic Infrastructure permissions.
-Additionally user should have ability to view all virtual devices and "Auto virtual server access" should be checked.
+* **[api]** section must include a valid IBM Cloud Classic Infrastructure credentials (aka SoftLayer)
+  * The **userid** and **apikey** must have at least the following Classic Infrastructure permissions.
-** View Audit Log
+    * View Audit Log
-** View Virtual Host Details
+    * View Virtual Host Details
-** View Virtual Dedicated Host Details
+    * View Virtual Dedicated Host Details
-** Manage Public Images
+    * Manage Public Images
+  * The Userid needs to also have the ability to view all existing and future virtual devices.
+    * "Auto virtual server access" must be checked on permissions.
+* **[sendGrid]** section should contain your IBM Email Delivery powered by SendGrid information
+  * The **apiKey** should contain a valid sendGrid apiKey.
-*sendGrid section should include your IBM Email Delivery powered by SendGrid apikey, a to field with at least one email address.
-Multiple email addresses should be separated by a comma, and the Subject should specify the desired subject line of the nightly report emails.
+  * The **to** field must contain at least one valid email address.
+Multiple email addresses can be separated by a comma.
+  * The **Subject** should specify the desired subject line of the nightly report emails.
-* cloudant section should include your Cloudand username and password.
-For IAM enabled cloudant databases these are found under credentials.
-The username is the Cloudant instance name.
-The password is the ApiKey.
-If this section is left blank, the daily report will only build statistics for the provisioning times and not capture image or vlan data.
+* **[cloudant]** section should include your IBM Cloud for Databases Cloudant.
+If this section is left blank, the daily report will exclude provisioning statistics based on image or vlan data.
+  * **username**  The username is the Cloudant instance name.
+  * **password**  The password is the ApiKey.
 ```bazaar
 [api]
 username=<USERNAME>